 We would be delighted to add your venue to the distinguished annals of the Galveston Island Lyceum's warm tradition of service.
 We want you to be confident that we will work diligently to ensure that you have everything you need to enjoy our charming and historic Galveston architectural treasure.

 When you reserve your special event with us, we reserve our precious time and facilities for you.

-Your caterer will appreciate our kitchen which is equipped with a stainless steel prep table, ice machine and refrigeration to assist your chosen caterer.
+• A service kitchen is equipped with stainless steel prep table, ice machine and refrigeration to assist your chosen caterer.

-Accented with a Victorian casual, elegant – yet relaxed - ambience, The Lyceum is the perfect venue for 300 people seated assembly style (such as ceremonies), and banquet seating for 200 guests.
+Accented with a Victorian casual, elegant – yet relaxed - ambience, The Lyceum is a charming venue for 300 people seated assembly style (such as ceremonies), and banquet seating for 200 guests.
 The Lyceum can also be closed off for smaller functions.

 We are a featured wedding and reception venue in

 Galveston.com - the Official Website of Galveston Island

 I have to say not only was Cynthia very receptive to my emails, but Brenda was beyond helpful and calmed down a mother of the bride (me).
 I will never forget how beautiful my daughter was on her big day, but how I made friends with some amazing people.